songkg7/o2/README.md

 Write once, convert to multiple platforms.

-O2 is a tool that converts your Obsidian Markdown files to other Markdown platforms such as Jekyll.
+O2 is a tool that converts your Obsidian Markdown files to other Markdown platforms such as Jekyll or Docusaurus.

-But, currently, it only supports Jekyll.
-I will add more platforms in the future.
-If you have any suggestions, please let me know.

 ## Prerequisites